Crying: Globus sensation

 The most common side effect of crying is feeling a lump in the throat of the crier, otherwise known as a globus sensation.
 Although many things can cause a globus sensation, the one experienced in crying is a response to the stress experienced by the sympathetic nervous system.
 When an animal is threatened by some form of danger, the sympathetic nervous system triggers several processes to allow the animal to fight or flee.
-This includes shutting down unnecessary body functions, such as digestion, and increasing blood flow and oxygen to necessary muscles.
+This includes shutting down body functions unnecessary to dealing with the immediate threat, such as digestion, and increasing blood flow and oxygen to necessary muscles.
 When an individual experiences emotions such as sorrow, the sympathetic nervous system still responds in this way.

 Another function increased by the sympathetic nervous system is breathing, which includes opening the throat in order to increase air flow.
 This is done by expanding the glottis, which allows more air to pass through.
 As an individual is undergoing this sympathetic response, eventually the parasympathetic nervous system attempts to undo the response by decreasing high stress activities and increasing recuperative processes, which includes running digestion.
 This involves swallowing, a process which requires closing the fully expanded glottis to prevent food from entering the larynx.
 The glottis attempts to remain open as an individual cries.
 This fight to close the glottis creates a sensation that feels like a lump in the individual's throat.

 Other common side effects of crying are quivering lips, a runny nose, and an unsteady, cracking voice.

 Frequency

 According to the German Society of Ophthalmology, which has collated different scientific studies on crying, the average woman cries between 30 and 64 times a year, and the average man cries between 6 and 17 times a year.

 Men tend to cry for between two and four minutes, and women cry for about six minutes.
 Crying turns into sobbing for women in 65% of cases, compared to just 6% for men.
 Before adolescence, no difference between the sexes was found.

-The gap between how often men and women cry is larger in wealthier, more democratic, and feminine countries.
+The gap between how often men and women cry is larger in countries that have more wealth, democracy, and gender egalitarianism.